On $1$d quadratic Klein-Gordon equations with a potential and symmetries: Introduction

 \begin{thm} Under the above assumptions, there exists $\varepsilon_0>0$ such that, if $(u_0,u_1)$ satisfy

 then there exists a unique global solution of \eqref{maineq} which decays pointwise and is globally bounded in $L^2$ type spaces: for any time $t$,

+where $p_0$ is a small\footnote{ $p_0$ can be chosen of the form $C\varepsilon^2$ for some absolute constant $C>0$, this constraint arising from the Sobolev energy estimate.} number. \end{thm}

-where $p_0$ is some small number. \end{thm} The proof also gives a more precise description of the asymptotic behavior of $u$, which undergoes a type of modified scattering.
+In particular, our result gives a simpler proof of stability for families of kinks of the double Sine-Gordon equation under odd perturbations, see the discussion in Section 1.4.3 in \cite{KGV1d}.
+The proof also gives a more precise description of the asymptotic behavior of $u$, which undergoes a type of modified scattering.
 To be more specific, the distorted Fourier transform (defined in Section \ref{STIDO}) of a suitably renormalized profile $f$ (defined in Section \ref{MND}, see \eqref{profile1}) satisfies the following: there exists an asymptotic profile $W^{\infty} = (W^{\infty}_+, W^{\infty}_-) \in \big(\jxi^{-3/2}L^\infty_\xi\big)^2$ such that, for $\xi>0$,

 as $t \rightarrow \infty$, for some $\delta_0>0$, where $S(\xi)$ is the scattering matrix (see Section \ref{STIDO} for its definition) and $\ell_{\pm \infty}$ can be determined from $a_{\pm\infty}$ and $b_{\pm\infty}$ (we have $ \ell_{\pm \infty} = a_{\pm \infty}$ when $b_{\pm\infty} = 0$).